pdjr-beatrice/log/README.md

 BATTERYSTATE Domestic http://192.168.1.1:3000/signalk/v1/api/vessels/self/electrical/batteries/258/capacity/stateOfCharge
 ```

-Each enquiry is formatted as
+Each enquiry in the log configuration file has the general format:

+[__>__]_label-1_ _label-1.1_ _url_

-_label-1_ _label-1.1_ _url_
+where _label-1_ and _label-1.1_ serve both a documentary and identification
-wherewhere _url_
-gives the path to the Signal K data value that should be stored in the log.
+role and _url_ gives the path to the Signal K data value that should be stored
+in the log.

 The '>' character at the beginning of a line identifies a conditional enquiry
 which will only be processed if processing of the immediately preceeding
 non-conditional enquiry obtained a value of 1 from the Signal K server.
-Thus,in the configuration presented above, if executing the "ENGINE State"
+Thus, in the configuration presented above, if executing the "ENGINE State"
 enquiry returns the value "1" (saying engine running), then the ">POSITION
 Position" enquiry will be processed, otherwise it will be ignored, ensuring that
 position data is only logged if the vessel is moving.